A new programming paradigm for Rust

 Calling Greet

-Now that the wiring has been done, we can try to construct a Person and then call greet on it:
+Now that the wiring is set up, we can construct a Person instance and call greet on it:

 let person = Person {